Tell Tayinat: Female statue

 In August 2017, it was reported that a majestic female statue was discovered at the site, within the monumental gate complex leading to the upper citadel.
 This may be an image of Kubaba, divine mother of the gods of ancient Anatolia.
 Or it may be Kupapiyas, who was the wife – or possibly mother – of Taita, the dynastic founder of ancient Tayinat.
 But it's also possible that the statue represents the wife of King Suppiluliuma.
 Archaeologist Timothy Harrison raised the possibility that women played quite a prominent role in the political and religious lives of these early Iron Age communities.

+Sargon Stele

+A worn stone with cuneiform writing from the top of the mound was turned into the local museum by a farmer who had used it as a paving stone.
+Combined with 4 fragments found during the 1930 excavation it turned out to be part of a stele of Sargon II (722–705 BC).

+Excavations

+Four seasons of archaeological excavations were conducted at the site by the University of Chicago's Oriental Institute from 1935 to 1938, led by Robert Braidwood.
+From 1999 to 2002, the Oriental Institute returned to the site, as part of the Tayinat Archaeological Project, to conduct mapping and surveying and to examine the original excavations.

+New excavations at the site were begun by a team from the University of Toronto in 2004, after a survey in 2003.
+Continued excavations in the summer of 2005 exposed more of the Iron Age temple as well as part of one of the early Iron Age II bit-hilanis.
+A significant amount of earlier Iron Age I material was also uncovered as well as small amounts of Early Bronze Age material.